dejan2609/harshadranganathan.github.io/_posts/2020-04-05-setup-elasticsearch-cluster-aws-ec2.md

 comments: true
 ---

+## Pre-requisites

+This guide is for setting up Elasticsearch 7 cluster in Amazon Linux 2 AMI.

+  - You need to have a VPC set up with subnets spanning multiple availability zones in the same AWS region.
+In this guide, we create resources primarily in us-east-1 region.

 ## Why run your own Elasticsearch cluster on AWS EC2 instead of hosted services

 There are two notable alternatives to running Elasticsearch in AWS: